How vitamin B12 influences its formation – healing practice

 At the same time, vitamin B12 generally ensures that harmful free radicals and thus oxidative stress in the body are reduced.

-“These multiple effects of vitamin B12 on mechanisms that play a central role in Alzheimer’s disease make the vitamin an interesting target that could play an important role in the prevention and treatment of Alzheimer’s disease.”sum up the scientists involved.
+“These multiple effects of vitamin B12 on mechanisms that play a central role in Alzheimer’s disease make the vitamin an interesting target that might play an important role in the prevention and treatment of Alzheimer’s disease.”sum up the scientists involved.

-Does vitamin B12 protect against Alzheimer’s?
+Does vitamin B12 protect once morest Alzheimer’s?

 Professor Grimm points out that the findings must first be verified in clinical studies.
 Nevertheless, he already recommends that people who have an increased risk of a deficiency have their vitamin B12 levels checked.